vboomi/flashlight-fish/README.md

 */ptCoords.mat - extracted coordinates of all fish in all the frames <br />
 */tracks.mat - tracking data of all fish in all the frames <br />

-All frames of data_67500 is available in - DOI

 ## MATLAB Codes

 The main files to plot mSync are: <br />